Generic selectors

 God certainly takes notice of those who are afflicted and humble.
 The word look means to gaze intently upon and regard with favor.
 In other words, in a state of affliction and humility we gain the attention of God.
 An example of this is when Esther was received by king Ahasuerus:

-Esther came before king Ahasuerus with humility and was favorably received.
+Esther came before King Ahasuerus with humility and was favorably received.
 The king was eager to hear and grant her petition.
-Humility is a state of the heart and mind in which we seek and receive a special audience with the Great King[16] who is our heavenly Father.
+Humility is a state of the heart and mind in which we seek and receive a special audience with the Great King[15] who is our heavenly Father.
 As He “looks” upon us with favor, He also desires to hear our petitions.
 No one seeks an audience with the king if they do not have anything to ask of him.
 The Bible records several important fasts of God’s people, and prayers are always the foundation of them:

 In the Hebrew, entreat is figuratively “burning incense in worship.”
 When we pray to God while fasting, we do so for very personal needs and desires.
 Many times these are attended with very private emotions.
 We do not usually expose our personal inner thoughts when praying with others.
 Communing with God during a fast is a most intimate time because we expose our deep inner self.
 For those reasons, personal prayer with God is a private matter:

-MATTHEW 6:6 But you, when you pray, enter into a private room; and after shutting the door, pray to your Father Who is in secret; and your Father Who sees in secret shall reward you openly.
+MATTHEW 6:6 “But you, when you pray, go into your room, and when you have shut your door, pray to your Father who is in the secret place; and your Father who sees in secret will reward you openly.

 In the same way, a personal fast is also a private matter before God:

-MATTHEW 6:16-18 And when you fast, do not be as the hypocrites, dejected in countenance; for they disfigure their faces in order that they may appear to men to fast.
-Truly I say to you, they have their reward.
-17 But when you fast, anoint your head and wash your face, 18 So that you may not appear to men to fast, but to your Father Who is in secret; and your Father Who sees in secret shall reward you openly.
+MATTHEW 6:16-18 “Moreover, when you fast, do not be like the hypocrites, with a sad countenance.
+For they disfigure their faces that they may appear to men to be fasting.
+Assuredly, I say to you, they have their reward.
+17 “But you, when you fast, anoint your head and wash your face, 18 “so that you do not appear to men to be fasting, but to your Father who is in the secret place; and your Father who sees in secret will reward you openly.

 When we are humble, we intentionally expose our hearts to God even though He knows the thoughts of all people[17].
 Whatever our reasons for fasting, they reflect our deep desire for God to intervene in our lives or the lives of others.

-PRINCIPLE: God earnestly attends to the prayers of those who are afflicted and humble as a result of fasting.
+PRINCIPLE: God earnestly attends to the prayers of those who are AFFLICTED and HUMBLE as a result of fasting.

 Without prayer, we are just hungry and weak during a fast.
 If the ultimate purpose of fasting is to have the ear of God for our petitions and supplications, then it is important to devote that time to prayer.

 Prayer is the most vital component of fasting, especially when our hearts are heavy.
-This was demonstrated by David as he lay prostrate before God while his child was dying[20].
+This was demonstrated by David as he lay prostrate before God while his child was dying[19].
 He was not in need of wisdom or understanding or guidance.
 His desire was for the life of the child.
 At times such as these, fasting is primarily a time for prayer.
-We reveal the pain in our hearts to God and ask for His mercy, compassion, and aide.
+We reveal the pain in our hearts to God and ask for His mercy, compassion, and aid.
 During these times, studying and reading Scripture is not so much of a focus.
 Although certain scriptures can bring great comfort and remind us of God’s promises, the needs of our hearts prevail in times of distress.
 When Nehemiah fasted after being told about the ruins in Jerusalem, he was so grieved in his heart that he prayed “day and night:

 On the other hand, when we are seeking wisdom or instruction, Scripture becomes a very important part of fasting along with prayer.
 This type of fast is embodied in the prayer of Solomon at the beginning of his reign[20].
 Studying God’s Law and promises—and then meditating upon them—embeds them into our minds so that we can practice them in our lives.